March 27, 2026

 Frequently Asked Questions About Truck Accident Lawsuits in Florida

-How long do I have to file a truck accident lawsuit in Florida?
+What’s the time limit to file a lawsuit in Florida?

 You have two years from the date of the accident to file a personal injury lawsuit in Florida.
 For wrongful death claims, the deadline is two years from the date of death.
 Missing this deadline almost always results in your case being permanently dismissed, so contacting an attorney quickly is critical.